Learn our story, from the beginning and into the future.

 Matthew is also a proud veteran of the U.S. Army.
 He served for 7 years on active duty, was a Non-Commissioned Officer and received numerous awards and decorations for his service.
 After his service to our country, he spent years trying to find a career that gave him a sense of purpose.
 He worked in sales, construction, retail and restaurant management, and banking before finding his calling at Heritage Funeral Home.
 He takes great pride in helping family’s through some of their most difficult times.

 Originally from Southwest Florida, Matthew has lived all over the country.
 He and his wife moved to the Charlotte area in 2007 and have called it home ever since.
-Matthew and his family have planted their roots in Indian Trail and are proud to call Union Co. home.
-His family includes his wife Mandi, kids Zach, Avery and Macy, and dogs Camden and Bucky.
+Matthew and his family live in Lancaster, SC.
+His family includes his wife Mandi, and adult children Zach, Avery and Macy, along with their black lab Harley.
 Matthew is actively involved in the community and is a member of the Rotary Club of Matthew’s and the Indian Trail VFW.
-Away from work and volunteering, he loves anything outdoors; kayaking, golfing, boating, fishing, camping, shooting, yard work, etc. He is also a “foodie”, so please pass on any suggestions for good restaurants.
+Away from work and volunteering, he loves anything outdoors; golfing, kayaking, boating, fishing, camping, shooting, yard work, etc.

 Robert Murphy, CFSP